Get TESOL certified while experiencing the world-famous culture of South Korea with job placement assistance included!

 Accreditation ensures that your certification course meets quality standards in the level of instruction, the quality of the curriculum, inclusion of a practicum, extent of training and other areas.
-It ensures that the course’s quality and ethical standards are maintained, and to recognize professional acceptance and recognition in the international job market.
+It ensures that the course’s quality and ethical standards are maintained, and recognizes professional acceptance and recognition in the international job market.

 Most schools, language institutes and Ministries of Education recognize TESOL/TEFL certifications that meet certain basic standards that are also recommended by leading bodies in the field, including the British Council.
-These standards reflect those incorporated in to a standard, accredited intensive four-week TESOL/TEFL class and include:
+These standards reflect those incorporated into a standard, accredited intensive four-week TESOL/TEFL class and include:

 Job Market at a Glance: